cn-uofbasel/nfn-scala_deprecated/README.md

 =========

 nfn-scala is a NFN service layer implementation in Scala, interfacing and depending on CCN-lite.
-This project provides a fully asynchronous compute environment, an API to interface with NFN, a DSL to program the lambda calculus and other things.
+This project provides a asynchronous compute environment, an API to interface with NFN, a DSL to program the lambda calculus and other things.

 ##Installation